Discover Nature’s Genius for Social InnovationJune 10-16, 2019 | Lenar Farms, Logar Valley, Slovenia

-The all-inclusive price for the workshop includes delicious, organic and locally harvested breakfasts, lunches, dinners, and snacks; overnight accommodations for six nights; all activities during the week; tuition and course materials; group transportation between the Ljubljana Jože Pučnik Airport (LJU) and the venue; and administration costs.
+The all-inclusive price for the workshop includes delicious, organic and locally harvested breakfasts, lunches, dinners, and snacks; overnight accommodations for six nights; all activities during the week; course materials; group transportation between the Ljubljana Jože Pučnik Airport (LJU) and the venue; and administration costs.
 The price varies based on the rooming type you select.
 All rooming types are limited and first come, first served.
 See photos of the farm and rooms on the Lenar Farm website.

 Shared Double | $3,500 USD The majority of the room options are a shared room with an attached shared bathroom.

 Private Room | $3,750 USD There are a limited number of private rooms.

 DiscountsAll discounts have limited availability, are offered on a first-come, first-serve basis, and may not be combined.

 Student discount: Enrolled university students save $250.
 Must upload a copy of current student ID upon registration.

 Biomimicry Global Network member discount: Members of a local Biomimicry Global Network save $250.
 Must upload brief, written endorsement from local network leader upon registration.